-Upload those pumpkin face images I linked above into your design space.
+Upload those pumpkin face images I linked above into Cricut Design Space.
+You can see how to do that here.
 Add one of the pumpkin faces to your mat.
-Then insert a stock image from Cricut (search for bag to get the green image you see below).
+Then insert a stock image from Cricut (search for “bag” to get the green image you see below).
 Lay one over the other as shown in the screenshot below.

-Choose the layers on the right by holding down the shift key and choosing all three.
-Click weld at the top of that box on the right.
+Choose the layers on the right by holding down the Shift key and choosing all three.
+Click “Weld” at the top of that box on the right.

-Using this method we do lose the score lines on the bag for folding however I will show you in the tutorial below how to accurately fold the bag without them.
+Using this method, we do lose the score lines on the bag for folding.
+However, I will show you in the tutorial below how to accurately fold the bag without them.

 If you get the error message on the screen below, you have sized the bag too large.
 Go back and just slightly reduce the size and it will fit on your mat.

-Once you have everything done correctly and click GO your screen will look like the below image.
+Once you have everything done correctly and click GO, your screen will look like the below image.
 You are ready to cut your black card stock into Halloween luminary bags.

 Grab a paint brush and your Dazzling Metallic paint.
 Get very little paint on the brush and apply quickly to the surface of your bag.

 You will end up with the metallic streaked look you see in the image below.

 Use a ruler or straight edge to keep the lines straight and fold over as shown below.
 Remove the ruler once you have a fold and press firmly to crease well.

 Now you can fold on all of those creases and you have something that starts to look like a bag.
 However there is a slight issue we have to correct.
 The last flap on the bag (where we will glue in a second) shows through the pumpkin face.

-Just cut away part of that flap with scissors as shown in the image below.
+Just cut away part of that flap with scissors, as shown in the image below.

-Finally you need to use that same ruler to fold over the bottom of your luminary bag.
+Finally, you need to use that same ruler to fold over the bottom of your luminary bag.
 Repeat with the ruler, remove, and then crease well.

 Apply the dot runner to the areas shown with white lines in the image below.
 Then fold your bag and press to adhere well.

 I wanted a little something extra in the back of the bags to help bounce the light.
-I had some poster board from the dollar store that is gold iridescent.
+I had a poster board from the dollar store that is gold iridescent.
 Just cut it to the size of the back of your bag and use the glue runner to glue into place.